Texas Recording Laws: Consent Rules and Penalties

 Private Property and Privacy

-On private property, the property owner sets the rules.
-Texas also has laws that prohibit:
+On private property, the property owner sets the rules for recording.
+Texas also has specific statutes that prohibit certain types of visual recording:

 If you are recording someone's likeness for business purposes, you should ensure that you gain proper consent by having them fill out a photo or video consent form.